HugoKlepsch/buzz/README.md

 [Public Buzz server](https://buzz.hugoklepsch.com)

-A lightweight HTTP server that hosts a simple multiplayer quiz buzzer.
+A zero-dependency HTTP server that hosts a simple multiplayer quiz buzzer.
 Players can create or join a game, buzz in, and the host can manage question numbers and clear buzz order.